Sheraton Kalouria

 Sheraton Kalouria is an American television executive based in Los Angeles, California, and the former president and chief marketing officer at Sony Pictures Television.
+Kalouria is the president and co-founder of Considered Media.

 Early life

 Kalouria is a graduate of Ohio's Miami University which he attended between 1983 and 1987.
 He received his MBA from the Kellogg School of Management at Northwestern University in 1993.

 Career

 Before moving into broadcast, Kalouria was an account supervisor at Grey Advertising, overseeing media for Kraft Foods.
 Kalouria was also a marketing manager at CompuServe.